ibm-cloud-docs/watsonxdata/ingest_spark_cli.md

 {: #procdre}

 1. Set the mandatory environment variable `ENABLED_INGEST_MODE` to `SPARK_LEGACY` before starting an ingestion job by running the following command:

+   Starting with {{site.data.keyword.lakehouse_short}} version 2.2.0, authentication using `ibmlhapikey` and `ibmlhtoken` as usernames is deprecated.
+These formats will be phased out in a future release.
+To ensure compatibility with upcoming versions, use the new format:`ibmlhapikey_username` and `ibmlhtoken_username`.
+   {: important}

    ```bash
    export ENABLED_INGEST_MODE=SPARK_LEGACY